-- the general physical characteristics of their chosen instrument, - the fundamentals of tone including breathing, air support, embouchure, posture, and body carriage/placement, - the fundamentals of technique including fingerings/positions, agility, muscular sensitivity, patterns, and repetition. - that alternate fingerings can make learning a technical passage easier. - how to use resources such as metronomes. - the "4-step Warm-up" routine for their instrument.
+- the specific physical characteristics of their chosen instrument and how to take care of it. - the fundamentals of tone including breathing, air support, embouchure, posture, and body carriage/placement. - the fundamentals of technique including fingerings/positions, agility, muscular sensitivity, patterns, repetition, and facility. - some commonly used alternate fingerings and specialized keys on the instrument (e.g., F-attachment/trigger, double horn, 4th valve, trill keys, bis key, sliver key, etc.). - multiple uses of a metronome - the '4 Step Warm-Up' routine for their instrument by memory.

-Students will be able to ...
+Students will be able to...

-- properly assemble and disassemble their instrument with care and awareness of its unique maintenance needs. - listen actively for proper tone, technique, and intonation and identify their characteristics to improve upon and achieve them. - make progress towards consistent breathing, air support, embouchure, posture, body carriage, and hand playing position to achieve a more mature tone quality while more in tune. - manipulate instrument for more accurate intonation with aid of a tuner or a fellow musician. - perform varied articulations within different musical styles.
-(AAH) (AAPI) - transfer skills acquired from technical studies to ensemble literature.
+- care for and tend to the short- and long-term maintenance of the instrument. - listen actively for proper tone, technique, and intonation, identify their characteristics, and continue improving towards achieving them. - further progress towards consistent breathing, air support, embouchure, posture, body carriage, and hand playing position to achieve a more mature tone quality while more in tune. - successfully manipulate instrument for near accurate intonation with less assistance from a tuner or a fellow musician. - perform varied articulations within different musical styles.
+(AAH) (AAPI) - transfer skills acquired from technical studies to ensemble literature